Alexwolf21/sample-node-app/README.md

 Prometheus & Grafana (if integrated) provide real-time monitoring of application performance.

-By integrating these tools, we eliminate environment inconsistencies and streamline the deployment process.
+By integrating these tools, we eliminate environment inconsistencies and streamline the deployment.

----

-Feel free to customize this README.md to better fit your project's details and presentation style.